 - Stethoscope & Sphygmomanometer

 - Nurse pack

-- Identification card (ID) uniform holder (not lanyard style around the neck)
+- Clip-on identification card (ID) uniform holder (not lanyard style around the neck)

 Evaluations and Awards

 Students are given the opportunity to provide on-going feedback on courses and faculty.
 At the end of each semester, students will complete an anonymous online evaluation regarding their opinions on the course content, faculty's teaching ability, and clinical site.
 Selected evaluations are made available online.
 Careful thought should go into these evaluations especially since the information may be useful in supporting decisions related to the nursing program.

 Students are required to complete the anonymous evaluations for the clinical site.
 Senior students also complete an exit survey during NURS 480 and an alumni survey that is mailed out nine months after graduation.